 - M. Final Site Utilization Plan.
 Prior to or concurrent with applications for any building permits within a Planned Development zoning district, a Final Site Utilization Plan (Final SUP) shall be approved by the Site Plan Review Committee, unless the Director of Development Services determines that the Final SUP should be referred to the Planning Commission for approval because of substantial modifications or more than 3 years have passed since the Preliminary SUP was adopted.
-The Final Site Utilization Plan shall include : - 1.
+The Final Site Utilization Plan shall include: - 1.
 Land Use.
 The Final Site Utilization Plan shall include a map showing the location of each land use proposed within the site, including open space and common areas.
 The land use map shall be accompanied by a narrative description of permitted land uses, allowable accessory uses, and uses allowed with a Conditional Use Permit.
-Only those uses specifically listed above are allowed in the Planned Development, unless the uses are allowed in the Zoning District that matches the P-D's General Plan Land Use Designation per Table 20.06-01. - Subdivision Map.
+Only those uses specifically listed above are allowed in the Planned Development. - 2.
+Subdivision Map.
 If the project involves the subdivision of land, the application shall include a tentative parcel map or tentative subdivision map as required by Title 18 (Subdivisions) of the Merced Municipal Code.
 The proposed parcels shall have, at least, minimum parcel area and minimum parcel dimensions. - 3.
 Circulation/Transit.
-The Final Site Utilization Plan shall include map and descriptions of the major circulation features within the site including vehicular, bicycle, pedestrian and transit facilities; traffic flow of internal traffic; and existing and proposed public streets and sidewalk improvements.
+The Final Site Utilization Plan shall include map and descriptions of the major circulation features within the site including vehicular, bicycle, pedestrian and transit facilities; traffic flow of internal traffic;

+and existing and proposed public streets and sidewalk improvements.

-Public Facilities and Open Space.
+4. Public Facilities and Open Space.
 The application shall include the amount (in square feet or acres) and percentage of site area that will be dedicated for all types of open space, including proposed recreational facilities and amenities; and any public facilities, including public utility easements, public buildings and public land uses.
 The map(s) with location and dimensions of each open space shall be also submitted.

 - 5. Development Standards.
 The Final Site Utilization Plan Development Standards shall identify all development standards that apply within the site, including parcel dimensions, density, setbacks, structure height, building architecture and design, parking, and landscaping requirements, which assures the suitable integration of the P-D into the neighborhood or area in which it is located.
-Applicable conditions of approval, mitigation measure, and terms of any Development or Legislative Action Agreement, where appropriate, shall be included.
-If no development standards are established, the standards of the Zoning District that matches the P-D's General Plan Land Use Designation per Table 20.06-01 shall apply. - 6.
+Applicable conditions of approval, mitigation measure, and terms of any Development or Legislative Action Agreement, where appropriate, shall be included. - 6.
 Single-Family Residential Development Standards.
 The Final Site Utilization Plan shall demonstrate that all single-family residential development complies with the following standards: